mbillow/flask-oidc-ext/README.rst

 Project status
 **************

-This project is actively maintained.
+This project comes as is, it is no longer being maintained as it does not need to at it's core.
+Any necessary updates will be reviewed and released.

 --------------